 - Consult the FCE Information Manager

-Data should be organized into logical units based on data structure and theme.
+Data should be organized into logical units based on data structure and theme for archiving.
 If you are submitting data for multiple years, for instance, all data should be compiled into a single file.
 If you are submitting several data tables that were all collected as part of a single experiment, they should probably be archived together in a single dataset.
 The IM will advise you on the best organization for your dataset.

 - Data may be submitted as Microsoft Excel files or comma-separated files (.csv).